voidcase/stampel/README.md

 > bar, barified the baring
 ```

 That's it.
-The whole thing is 18 lines so just read the code if you want to know more.
+It's like 18 lines so just read the code if you want to know more.